raspberrypilearning/make-a-selfie-filter/en/step_2.md

 --- task ---

-Add the Face Sensing{:class="block3extensions"} extension:
+Add the Face Sensing extension:

 - In the bottom-left of the editor, click the **Extensions** button (purple puzzle piece)
 - Click **Face Sensing**